Member, Academy of Teaching Excellence, Virginia Tech, 2015.

-Excellence in Undergraduate Research Mentoring Award, College of Liberal Arts and Human Sciences, 2009–10 (the inaugural year for such recognition), Virginia Tech.
+Excellence in Undergraduate Research Mentoring Award, College of Liberal Arts and Human Sciences, 2009–10, Virginia Tech.

-2004 Hughes Gossett Prize (awarded 2005), from the Supreme Court Historical Society, for the best article published in the Journal of Supreme Court History during 2004.
+Hughes Gossett Prize,2005, from the Supreme Court Historical Society, for the best article published in the Journal of Supreme Court History during 2004.

 Higher Education and the Civil Rights Movement: White Supremacy, Black Southerners, and College Campuses.
-Gainesville: University Press of Florida, 2008. xvi + 298 pages.
+Gainesville: University Press of Florida, 2008.
 A collection of essays, with six other contributors, mostly senior scholars.
-Paperback edition (slightly revised) 2009.

 “Reconstruction, Segregation, and Miscegenation: Interracial Marriage and the Law in the Lower South, 1865–1900.”
 Published in Great Britain in American Nineteenth-Century History 6:1 (March 2005): 57–76.

 Humanities Summer Stipend, 2017, Virginia Tech, “The Changing Contours of Race, Law, and Higher Education in Twaentieth-Century America.” $4,000.

 South Atlantic Studies Initiative Award, from CLAHS, for 2009–10, “The Black Freedom Struggle in Eastern Virginia: Three Tales.” $2,500.